Explore

 BlazBlue: Calamity Trigger - PlayStation 3

 Visual novel story with choices and branching paths.
 The fighting system is good too, graphics are amazing.
 And there's a button that makes a different thing per character.
 I just think the inputs being simply light, medium and heavy is way too vague and confusing.
+Also I dislike most of the cast.
 Its tone also has some grit that I like.

 Also on Steam.